aditya-tamhane/weather-app-react/README.md

 # Auracast

-Auracast is a dynamic weather application designed to provide accurate and real-time weather data.
+A dynamic weather application designed to provide accurate and real-time weather data.
 Leveraging the OpenWeatherMap API, Auracast offers current weather updates, multi-day forecasts, and location-based weather searches, all presented through a user-friendly interface.

 ## What has been done